ruinaz90/autotix_nightly/nightly/README.txt

 after this.
 3. Go to the Nightly Check-in doc and click on the tab with today's date.
 4. Paste the data in cell A1.

-## Contribute
-Send me your questions or comments.